DGDrivezz/BAI243044_AI_Assignment_linear_regression/README.md

 AI assignment done using google collab and a dataset from kaggle

-Name: Syed Intisar Shah Jaffary
+Name: Rayyan Qaiser Jarral
+Reg.No: BAI243044
-Email: syedintisarshahjaffary@gmail.com
+Email: gamerbros33046@gmail.com

 In this project, I used Linear Regression to make predictions using a dataset.